 - the cross-fertilisation between machine translation and other language technologies

-The winner will be announced at the same time as accepted papers for the 19th Annual Conference of the European Association for Machine Translation EAMT 2015 (Antalya, Turkey, May 11-13, 2015), and will receive a prize of €500, together with a suitably-inscribed certificate.
-In addition, the recipient of the award will be required to briefly present their research at EAMT 2015.
+The winner will be announced at the same time as accepted papers for the 19th Annual Conference of the European Association for Machine Translation EAMT 2016 (Riga, Latvia, dates still to be announced), and will receive a prize of €500, together with a suitably-inscribed certificate.
+The recipient of the award will be required to briefly present their research at EAMT 2016.
 In order to facilitate this, the EAMT will waive the winner's registration costs, and will make available a travel bursary of €200 to enable the recipient of the award to attend the said conference.
-The prize includes complmentary membership in the EAMT for 2015 and 2016.
+The prize includes complmentary membership in the EAMT for 2016 and 2017.

 - a 2-page summary of your thesis in English, containing: